dynatrace-oss/barista/components/table/README.md

 - Column alignment is set to `number` -> right
 - When no formatter is given, the `dtCount` formatter will automatically be applied, e.g. 1000 -> 1k

+##### dt-favorite-column

+- Column alignment is set to `icon` -> center
+- When sorting this column, the sort direction will start descending, e.g. ★ -> ☆

+Default example of a favorite column:
+<ba-live-example name="DtExampleTableFavoriteColumn" fullwidth="true"></ba-live-example>

+When no label is given, nothing will be rendered inside the header-cell:
+<ba-live-example name="DtExampleTableFavoriteColumnNoHeader" fullwidth="true"></ba-live-example>

 ## Custom columns for advanced use cases